gatsbyjs/gatsby/docs/docs/deploying-to-netlify.md

 To start the deploy process, you need only drag and drop the `public` folder over the above area on the Netlify website.
 Netlify will create a new site with a random name, then start uploading and hosting the application files.
 After a few moments, it will give you a live site URL e.g. `random-name.netlify.com`.

 ![alt text](./images/gatsby-default-starter.png "Gatsby Default Starter")

-## Continuous deployment

-Now that your site is connected to your repository, Netlify will deploy the site and publish it whenever you push to your Git repo.

 ## Domain setup